-The Council of the European Union Directive 2018/822 of 25 May 2018 amending Directive 2011/16/EU regarding the mandatory automatic exchange of information in the field of taxation (the Directive or DAC6), entered into force on 25 June 2018.
+The Council of the European Union Directive 2018/822 of 25 May 2018 amending Directive 2011/16/EU regarding the mandatory automatic exchange of information in the field of taxation (the Directive or DAC6), entered into force on 25 June 2018.2

-The Directive requires intermediaries (including EU-based tax consultants, banks and lawyers) and in some situations, taxpayers, to report certain cross-border arrangements (reportable arrangements) to the relevant EU Member State tax authority.
-This disclosure regime applies to all taxes except VAT, customs duties, excise duties and compulsory social security contributions.
-Cross-border arrangements will be reportable if they contain certain features (known as hallmarks).
+The Directive requires intermediaries (including EU-based tax consultants, banks and lawyers) and in some situations, taxpayers, to report certain cross-border arrangements (reportable arrangements) to the relevant EU member state tax authority.
+This disclosure regime applies to all taxes except VAT, customs duties, excise duties and compulsory social security contributions.3 Cross-border arrangements will be reportable if they contain certain features (known as hallmarks).
 The hallmarks cover a broad range of structures and transactions.
 For more background, see EY Global Tax Alert, Council of the EU reaches an agreement on new mandatory transparency rules for intermediaries and taxpayers, dated 14 March 2018.

 EU Member States are to adopt and publish national laws required to comply with the Directive by 31 December 2019.
-Portugal will introduce domestic legislation, which will take effect from the day following the publication in the Official Gazette (after being approved in Parliament and by the President).
+Portugal will introduce domestic legislation, which will take effect from the day following its publication in the Official Gazette (after being approved in Parliament and by the President).
+Notwithstanding, as stated in DAC6, the implementation of the Directive shall also have a transitional period for cross-border arrangements.

-The key differences between the draft Portuguese legislation and the Directive are as summarized below.
+The key differences between the draft Portuguese legislation and the Directive are summarized below.